SuperJason/Cbasic/README.md

 ===========================

-String here only includes 'a-z', compresses this string, when multiple continuous chars appares, count them and us count number instead of them.
+String here only includes 'a-z', compresses this string, when multiple continuous chars appares, count them and use count number instead of them.

 E.g.
 before compress: aaabccdf